Achieve the clear vision you deserve. PRK is as effective as LASIK but accesses the cornea using an alternate method.

 How do I know if I am a candidate for PRK?

-To find out if you are a candidate for PRK you will need to come in for a no-charge PRK consultation.
-The appointment is about 90 minutes long, and you will be dilated at the exam.
-This is so our doctors can provide the most accurate results in viewing the back of your eye to determine everything is healthy enough to move forward with.
-If you wear soft contact lenses, we would ask that you remove them for at least three days before the evaluation.
+Come in for a no-charge PRK consultation that includes an eye dilation.
+We dilate your eyes so that our doctors have the most accurate view of the back of your eye, which allows them to determine whether everything is healthy enough to proceed.
+If you wear soft contact lenses, please remove them for at least three days before the evaluation.

-Is the surgery done at all of your locations?
+Is the surgery done at all Katzen Eye Group locations?

 The surgery is only done at our Lutherville location.